 Christmas is here: hundreds gather for lighting of Old City Hall in Denham Springs

-DENHAM SPRINGS - There's only one time a year with the Old City Hall in Denham Springs lights up—the holiday season.
+DENHAM SPRINGS - There's only one time a year the Old City Hall in Denham Springs lights up—the holiday season.

 The lighting filled the streets with hundreds of people, a pleasant sight for Mayor Gerard Landry after the event was canceled last year for the first time in seven years because of COVID-19.